quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 [guide][checker-guide] for writing checker with `testlib.h` before writing your own.

-Different from the `Select validator` page, there are already some standard checkers ready to use.
-As mentioned before, usually the answer of the participant is checked against the answer of jury, and there are some checker to check some typical type of outputs.
+Different from the `Select validator` page, there are some standard checkers ready to use.
+As mentioned before, usually the answer of the participant is checked against the answer of jury, and there are some checkers for some typical output formats.

 ### The standard checkers
 {% include image.html caption="List of standard checkers"
   alt="list-of-standard-checkers" file="polygon-standard-checkers.png" %}

-For most cases, you can actually always choose the checker `wcmp.cpp`, since comparing integers for most cases is the same as comparing words (or tokens).
-But with different kind of input, it make more sense to use the exact checker, for example, the checker `ncmp.cpp` should be used for comparing sequence of integers.
+For most cases, you can actually always choose the checker `wcmp.cpp` (words comparator (?)), since comparing integers for most cases is the same as comparing words (or tokens).
+But with different kind of input, it make more sense to use the exact checker, for example, the checker `ncmp.cpp` (numbers comparator (?)) should be used for comparing sequence of integers.
 For a specific type of output, the corresponding checker can also check for the output formatting, as well as producing more readable messages.
 The case that we should not use the checker for tokens is when comparing _real numbers_ output, since the checker should checking the answers relatively or absolutely with a small value.

-In our case, we can use the checker `nyesno.cpp` (not `yesno.cpp`, since we are comparing sequence of `YES` and `NO` tokens, and not just one!).
+In our case, we can use the checker `nyesno.cpp` (not `yesno.cpp`, since we are comparing **sequence** of `YES` and `NO` tokens, and not just one!).
 Selecting it then we are done with the checker part.

 **Note.** After selecting the checker, it is possible to see the checker's source code.